nautobot/nautobot/nautobot/docs/development/getting-started.md

 #### Working with Docker Compose

-The files related to the Docker container environment used for development can be found inside of the `development` directory a the root of the project.
+The files related to the Docker container environment used for development can be found inside of the `development` directory at the root of the project.

 In this directory you'll find the following core files: